 - a festival curtain raiser event with one of Britain’s finest actors, Christopher Eccleston, on class, roots and acting

-- UK Children’s laureate Lauren Child enthralled Stoke school children with how to write and draw your dreams with free tickets for all Stoke-on-Trent schools
+- UK Children’s laureate Lauren Child enthralled Stoke school children with how to write and draw your dreams

-- The hottest tickets in town were for our sell-out Meet the V&A Curator events with Oriole Cullen and Claire Wilcox on the museum’s recent Christian Dior and Frida Kahlo exhibitions
+- The hottest tickets in town were for our sell-out Meet the V&A Curator events with Oriole Cullen and Claire Wilcox on the museum’s recent Christian Dior and Frida Kahlo hit exhibitions

 Emma Bridgewater says, “From our first festival in 2014, our aim has been to bring the very best writers, commentators and thinkers to Stoke-on-Trent where there has always been a great appetite for debate, but also with the hope that we might inspire people to explore ideas, provide stimulating encounters with award winning authors, poets and playwrights and foster the joy of books and reading.
 From a small conversation Tristram Hunt and I had several years ago we now have a truly established, very warmly received and joyful festival, busy with book lovers of all ages that attracts friends old and new to Stoke-on-Trent.
 We look forward to welcoming you to the best weekend of the summer!”